 Did you see it?
 Couldn’t you just sit and watch all day?
-Premiered on September 20th, the much-anticipated release of the Downton Abbey movie.
+The much-anticipated release of the Downton Abbey movie.
 And it didn’t disappoint.
 I just love the Victorian era, the large stately homes, the formal dress, family hierarchy, meals served with such etiquette, most of all afternoon tea.

 Served late afternoon, typically 4pm, where you can sit, relax and enjoy a pot of tea, finger sandwiches, bite-size sweets, and scones smothered in jam.
 Many consider this “high” tea, which is actually more of a supper, served around 6pm with a light hot meal being served.